Urban heat island: On human health

 High UHI intensity correlates with increased concentrations of air pollutants that gathered at night, which can affect the next day's air quality.
 These pollutants include volatile organic compounds, carbon monoxide, nitrogen oxides, and particulate matter.
 The production of these pollutants combined with the higher temperatures in UHIs can quicken the production of ozone.
 Ozone at surface level is considered to be a harmful pollutant.
 Studies suggest that increased temperatures in UHIs can increase polluted days but also note that other factors (e.g. air pressure, cloud cover, wind speed) can also have an effect on pollution.

 Studies from Hong Kong have found that areas of the city with poorer outdoor urban air ventilation tended to have stronger urban heat island effects and had significantly higher all-cause mortality compared to areas with better ventilation.
 Another study employing advanced statistical methods in Babol city, Iran, revealed a significant increase in Surface Urban Heat Island Intensity (SUHII) from 1985 to 2017, influenced by both geographic direction and time.
 This research, enhancing the understanding of SUHII's spatial and temporal variations, emphasizes the need for precise urban planning to mitigate the health impacts of urban heat islands.
 Surface UHI's are more prominent during the day and are measured using the land surface temperature and remote sensing.

 Heat stress vulnerability refers to an individual's predisposition, typically due to demographic factors, to be negatively impacted by heat.
 The measurement takes into account daily routines, location, sensitivity due to demographic factors, including age.
 Some demographic groups known to have higher heat stress vulnerability include the elderly, women, children, low-income households, and those who are chronically ill.
-Elderly populations are included because they are often unable to regular their body temperatures and typically have pre-existing medical conditions that make them more susceptible to heat.
+Elderly populations are included because they are often unable to regulate their body temperatures and typically have pre-existing medical conditions that make them more susceptible to heat.
 Children are also sensitive to increased heat, which may cause stress on their developing bodies.
 Intensified indoor heat causes stress on the mind and body and strains domestic relations.